Senior Property Homestead Exemption

-The qualifying senior must be the owner of record, and must have been the owner of record for at least 10 consecutive years prior to January 1.
+- The qualifying senior must be the owner of record, and must have been the owner of record for at least 10 consecutive years prior to January 1.

-The qualifying senior must occupy the property as his/her primary residence, and must have done so for at least ten consecutive years prior to January 1.
+- The qualifying senior must occupy the property as his/her primary residence, and must have done so for at least ten consecutive years prior to January 1.

 The application deadline for either form is July 15 of the year for which you are seeking exemption.
 The exemption must be applied for only once, and remains in effect for subsequent years as long as the property ownership and occupancy do not change. exemption will not be reduced.

-For more information, please contact the Assessor’s Office by calling 970-641-1085.
+For more information, please email the Assessor’s Office or call: 970-641-1085.